alan-turing-institute/monitoring-ecosystem-resilience/pyveg/paper/paper.md

 The `pyveg` package implements functionality to download and process data from Google Earth Engine (GEE), and to subsequently perform a resiliance analysis on the aquired data.
-The results can be used to search for typical early warning signals of an ecological collapse [@Dakos:2008].
+PVP images are quantified using network centrality metrics.
+The results of the analysis can be used to search for typical early warning signals of an ecological collapse [@Dakos:2008].
 Google Earth Engine Editor scripts are also provided to help researchers discover locations of ecosystems which may be in